Moe03/mcp-express-adapter/README.md

 - [x] Multiple MCP clients on different endpoints
 - [ ] Prompts support (Soon as it's kinda needless)

+#### Why

+- You can seperately scale your MCP clients from the main LLM service hosting the chat, if you have 100 people opening playwright, brave, etc MCPs directly with npx on a single server that could make easily eat up a lot of memory & bottleneck performance.
+- Default way of deploying, updating & maintaining many MCP instances is annoying, this is trying to simplify it.

 ## Installation

 ```bash